 5. Plan a vacation together without the kids.

-We are noticing that more parents are anxiously centering on their children’s programs and activities at the expense of their primary intimate relationship.
+We are noticing that more parents are anxiously centring on their children’s programs and activities at the expense of their primary intimate relationship.
 Be mindful of the balance.
 Our relationships require time, investment and attention to thrive.
 When is the last holiday, short or long, that you took with your partner?
 Maybe it’s time to start planning one today!

 6. Do physical activities together.

 Couples who participate in physical activity together report more satisfaction in their relationship.
-To increase this phenomenon, studies tell us that couples who take more risks to embark on new and “exciting” activities feel more “connected” to each other.
+To increase these phenomena, studies tell us that couples who take more risks to embark on new and “exciting” activities feel more “connected” to each other.
 Have conversations about a physical activity that interests you.
 Try something new together, or something you haven’t done in a while.
 Commit to it and mark it down in your calendar this week.

 7. Date night.

 Setting time aside for our partner shows them they matter.
 Schedule a date night once every 2-weeks.
-Whether you’re putting the kids to bed and having a candlelit dinner at home, going for a meal at your favorite restaurant or curling up together with Netflix, set this time in your calendar.
+Whether you’re putting the kids to bed and having a candlelit dinner at home, going for a meal at your favourite restaurant or curling up together with Netflix, set this time in your calendar.
 This is one appointment that will help fuel your connection.